vibhor-jain22/lm-lab-gitops-approach/README.md

 **Password:** (As per what you generated in step 1)

-Re-provision their cluster from a branch, this time with a container registry

-Build their image and push to their container registry

 Manually deploy their application to the cluster by editing the deployment.yaml

 But what is problem?
 It was manual, it wasn;t observed, we can't easily see history.